 Dr. Healy was born in NewCastle West, Co.
 Limerick Ireland, and received a doctorate in chemistry in 1984 from the University of Texas at Austin where he was a student of Dr. Michael J. S. Dewar.
 As a member of the Dewar research group he co-authored Austin Model 1, or AM1, a semi-empirical method for the quantum calculation of molecular electronic structure in computational chemistry.
-He has authored nearly 40 peer-reviewed publications, and appears in Richard Linklater's 2001 film Waking Life discussing concepts similar to a technological singularity and explaining "telescopic" and technological evolution (http://en.wikipedia.org/wiki/Eamonn_Healy ).
+He has authored over 50 peer-reviewed publications, and appears in Richard Linklater's 2001 film Waking Life discussing concepts similar to a technological singularity and explaining "telescopic" and technological evolution (http://en.wikipedia.org/wiki/Eamonn_Healy ).

 My overall teaching philosophy is to convey to my students the sense of excitement and wonder that I feel in dealing with my discipline, and for them to leave with an ability to reason and critically evaluate the information and concepts presented to them.